Cyprus Wedding Traditions Complete Guide for Modern Couples

 Kapnisman ritual components:

-- Blessed olive leaves: From trees at least 50 years old
+- Blessed olive leaves: From mature olive trees

 - Smoke circles: Three crosses over head (Trinity symbolism)